Prag8855/aab/content/guides/housing-scams.md

 If this happens to you, [get legal help](/guides/questions-about-berlin#apartment-questions).[^47] You can usually stop it, delay it, or get paid to move out.

+### Separate rent for the cellar

+Most apartments come with storage in the basement (*Kellerraum*).

+In this scam, the landlord makes two rent contracts: one for the apartment, and one for the basement storage.
+You apartment rent is below the [legal limit](/glossary/Mietpreisbremse), but your total rent is higher.
+This is usually illegal.[^11]

 ### Landlord does not return the deposit

 After you [move out](/guides/moving-out), the landlord must return your [deposit](/glossary/Kaution).
 It can take up to 6 months.